MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Arguments
 * pitch (double) - A value specifying the position of Misty’s head along the up-down axis.
 Values range from approximately -9.5 (fully up) to 34.9 (fully down).
 Note that due to normal variations in the range of head motion available to each robot, the minimum and maximum values for your Misty may differ slightly from the values listed here.
-* roll (double) - A value specifying the tilt (“ear” to “shoulder”) of Misty’s head.
+* roll (double) - A value specifying the tilt ("ear" to "shoulder") of Misty’s head.
 Misty’s head tilts to the left or right.
 Values range from -43.0 (fully left) to 43.0 (fully right).
 Note that due to normal variations in the range of head motion available to each robot, the minimum and maximum values for your Misty may differ slightly from the values listed here.
 This value is ignored for Misty I.
 * yaw (double) - A value specifying the turn to the left or right of Misty’s head.
 Values range from -90.0 (fully right) to 90.0 (fully left).
 Note that due to normal variations in the range of head motion available to each robot, the minimum and maximum values for your Misty may differ slightly from the values listed here.
 This value is ignored for Misty I.
 * velocity (double) - Number that represents speed at which Misty moves her head.
 Value range: 0 to 100.
 * prePause (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.